ChatScript/ChatScript/WIKI/ChatScript-System-Variables-and-Engine-defined-Concepts.md

 | `NO_COLON_END`     |  don't break apart a sentence after a colon
 | `NO_SEMICOLON_END` |  don't break apart a sentence after a semi-colon
 | `UNTOUCHED_INPUT`  |  if set to this alone, will tokenize only on spaces, leaving everything but spacing untouched
-| `LEAVE_QUOTE`      |  if input is found withing " " it will become a single token exactly as it is seen.
+| `LEAVE_QUOTE`      |  if input is found within " " it will become a single token exactly as it is seen.
 W/o Leave_Quote, it is converted into a word without quotes and using underscores instead of spaces.
 So "My Fair Lady" becomes My_Fair_Lady, which would match a movie title if you had one, unlike _My Fair Lady_ becoming the resulting token and unrecognized
+| `SPLIT_QUOTE`      |  if input is found within " " the quotes will be removed.

 Note